 However, the Court went further and stated that there was a question about whether the officers reasonably accommodated Ms. Sheehan’s disability during the incident.
 A disability and exigent circumstances must be taken into account in order to determine whether officers acted reasonably.
 However, the Court did note a disagreement among the circuits whether the ADA applies to incidents like those involving Ms. Sheehan.
 Id (citing Hainze v.
 Richards, 207 F.3d 795 (5th Cir.
 2000) for the proposition and holding in that circuit that the ADA does not apply to officers’ on the street responses to disturbances).
 While there is a disagreement in the law, the court noted at least three (3) other circuits have held that the ADA applies to police officers.

-If you have questions concerning your rights or believe your constitutional rights have been violated, contact Keffer Hirschauer LLP today at 1-800 NOT GUILTY or (317) 857-0160.
+If you have questions concerning your rights or believe your constitutional rights have been violated, contact Keffer Hirschauer LLP today at (317) 857-0160.